 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re under 31 and from an eligible country, the Working Holiday visa Australia (subclass 417) offers you an amazing opportunity to travel and work in Australia.
+If you’re young and from an eligible country, the Working Holiday visa Australia (subclass 417) offers an amazing opportunity to travel and work in Australia.

-The working holiday visa allows you to explore Australia’s beautiful landscape, make friends from all over the world and earn Australian dollars while you do it.
+The working holiday visa allows you to explore Australia’s beautiful landscape, make friends from all over the world and take on short-term work in Australia while you do it.

-Although the 417 visa only lasts a year, you can usually apply for a second 12-month Working Holiday visa to use before you turn 31 if you’ve completed three months of specified regional work (usually farm work).
+Although the 417 visa only lasts a year, you can apply for a second 12-month Working Holiday visa if you’ve completed three months of specified regional work and meet the age conditions.

 This blog post will outline the cost, age limit and conditions of the 417 visa as well as the alternative Work and Holiday 462 visa (for those not on the eligible country list) to help you determine whether you’re eligible.